 Are you looking for the best thermos for winter hiking?
 Maybe you are like me and drink coffee all day long, even on a hike.
-In which case you want to keep your coffee hot for many hours.
+Or maybe you want to bring soup.
+In which case you want to keep your liquid hot for many hours.
 Or maybe you want to keep it full of ice water, iced tea, iced coffee or just ice even.

 It could go either way really, the key is that you want whatever you put in there to stay the same temperature throughout the duration of your hike.
 What we are going over here are actually thermoses, not to be confused with insulated travel mugs.
 Both are great and I have and recommend both in different situations.